dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

-It doesn't seem promising to execute a single query on multiple CPU cores: while it's in theory possible to walk over both bucket's in parallel, or even split a bucket into smaller chunks, in reality the most expensive part is reading the data, in particluar when data is persisted to typical cloud storage.
+It doesn't seem promising to execute a single query on multiple CPU cores: while it's in theory possible to walk over both bucket's in parallel, or even split a bucket into smaller chunks, in reality the most expensive part is reading the data, in particular when data is persisted to typical cloud storage.

 However, it should be easy to concurrently execute multiple queries.
 In this